 In Poland we are involved in the life of local communities - we support initiatives and propose our own projects.
 Ecology-related projects occupy a special place among our local activities every year.
 In 2022, we supported the Clean Forests campaign, financed by The Coca-Cola Foundation in the vicinity of Giżycko, Lublin, Niepołomice and Wieliczka, about which we write more in the environmental section of the report.

-LETTER FROM objective of the Zero Waste Future project, in Latvia known as Tīri.Labi, is to introduce the zero-waste city concept in Latvian municipalities.
-The change.
-This means that the main idea is to first assess the current situation regarding recycling habits and current the chosen city and describe what the current problems are and how this could be improved.
-The main stakeholders of the project and beneficiaries are municipality organizations participating as well as the local communities of the municipalities.
-Throughout the project three Latvian employees, local businesses and waste management infrastructure in project initiative is based on three pillars:
+Zero Waste Future in Latvia - the objective of the Zero Waste Future project, in Latvia known as Tīri.Labi, is to introduce the zero-waste city concept in Latvian municipalities.
+The project initiative is based on three pillars: Intervention, Education, and Behavior change.
+This means that the main idea is to first assess the current situation regarding recycling habits and current waste management infrastructure in the chosen city and describe what the current problems are and how this could be improved.
+The main stakeholders of the project and beneficiaries are municipality employees, local businesses and organizations participating as well as the local communities of the municipalities.
+Throughout the project three Latvian municipalities have been engaged - Cēsis, Salaspils, and Līvāni.
+In 2022 The Tīri.Labi. movement has raised the issue of zero-waste in various municipal events such as meetings with municipal management and responsible departmental staff to identify municipal developments and potential areas for change.